 The closer the relationship of the daily returns of the underlying assets over a given period, the more positively correlated those underlying assets are.
 The lower (or more negative) the correlation of the underlying assets, the less likely it is that those underlying assets will move in the same direction and therefore, the greater the potential for the closing level or final level of one of those underlying assets to be less than its coupon barrier or downside threshold on any coupon observation date or on the final valuation date, respectively.
 This is because the less positively correlated the underlying assets are, the greater the likelihood that at least one of the underlying assets will decrease in value.
-However, even if the underlying assets have a higher positive correlation, the closing level or final level of one or more of the underlying assets might be less than its coupon barrier or downside threshold on any coupon observation date or on the final valuation date, respectively, as the underlying assets may decrease in value together.
-Although the correlation of the underlying assets performance may change over the term of the Notes, the correlations referenced in setting the terms of the Notes are calculated using UBS' internal models at the time when the terms of the Notes are set and are not derived from the daily returns of the underlying assets over the period set forth below.
-A higher contingent coupon rate is generally associated with lower correlation of the underlying assets, which reflects a greater potential for missed contingent coupons and for a loss on your investment at maturity.
-See "Key Risks - Risks Relating to Return Characteristics - A higher contingent coupon rate or lower downside thresholds or coupon barriers may reflect greater expected volatility of each of the underlying assets, and greater expected volatility generally indicates an increased risk of loss at maturity", "- Risks Relating to Characteristics of the Underlying Assets - You are exposed to the market risk of ea
+However, even if the underlying assets have a higher positive correlation, the closing level or final level of one or more of the underlying assets may decrease in value.
+However, even if the underlying assets have a higher positive correlation, the closing level or final level of one or more of the underlying assets may decrease in value.
+However, even if the underlying internal models at the time when the final valuation date, respectively, as the underlying assets may decrease in value together.
+Although the correlation of the underlying assets' performance may change over the term of the Notes, the correlations referenced in setting the terms of the Notes are calculated using UBS' internal models at the time when the terms of the Notes are set and are not derived from the daily returns of the underlying assets over the period set forth below.
+A higher contingent coupon harriers may reflect greater expected volatility of each of the underlying assets, and greater potential for missed contingent coupons and for a loss on your investment at maturity.
+See "Key Risks - Risks Relating to Return Characteristics - A higher contingent coupon rate or lower downside thresholds or coupon barriers may reflect greater expected volatility of each of the underlying assets.
+Pou are exposed to the market risk of eac